GAME DESIGN • EDUCATION • EMBODIED LEARNING

 20250623_212309

-Second Puzzle Box
+Small Puzzle Box

 The second puzzle box can be found within the larger first box.
 Instead of shapes, this puzzle box uses letters deciphered from the clue board in order to open.
 To unlock the box, players can use the code sequence either top-down or reversed.